TripleRed/gd-demon-ladder/README.md

 ## Current scripts
 obtain_data.py - Scraps data from gdbrowser.com API
 request_brython.py - Displays data from the spreadsheet, preparing for porting to Brython and website
+filters.py - Search by filters
+newrates - Scraps data from gdbrowser.com API, but I can specify the ID numbers